jamlo/jmeter-bosh-release/README.md

-# JMeter Tornado (A JMeter BOSH Release)
+# Tornado for Apache JMeter - (A BOSH Release for Apache JMeter)

-JMeter Tornado, is a [BOSH](https://bosh.io/) release for [Apache JMeter](http://jmeter.apache.org/).
+Tornado for Apache JMeter, is a [BOSH](https://bosh.io/) release for [Apache JMeter](http://jmeter.apache.org/).
 It simplifies the usage of JMeter in distributed mode.

 ## Features